 Camp and Furnace, 67 Greenland St, L1 0BY

 A quirky converted warehouse sat a 15 minute walk from The Albert Dock, Camp & Furnace does a lot of things.
 It’s a restaurant, bar, indoor festival site, gig venue, pop-up event space, conference location and more.
 Regular events include Friday Night Furnace, a deal-laden evening featuring live battling pianos and a silent disco, and the Sounds Familiar music quiz.

 Almost Famous, 11-13 Parr St, L1 4JN

 Arguably the best burgers in town, but don’t take our word for it.
-At one-time this turn-up-and-dine eatery was only open on select days but the good news is it now serves the juiciest meat patties all week long.
-The Triple Nom is a burger lover’s delight but more intriguing is the River Phoenix, which throws in Frazzles with streaky bacon, shoestring onions, and chillies.
+At one time this turn-up-and-dine eatery was only open on select days but the good news is it now serves the juiciest meat patties all week long.
+It also caters especially for local carnivores with the This Is Liverpool stack, a double cheeseburger with chicken and chips, chip shop curry sauce and “wonder onions”…

 Oh Me Oh My, West Africa House, 25 Water St, L2 0RG

-While its grand tea house interior (the venue is built inside a former bank – though it shouldn’t do too much damage to your own account) is pleasantly airy, it’s the exclusive rooftop you’ll be heading to for a relaxing spot of grub while taking in the best view of the city’s Grade I listed Royal Liver Building.
-The menu’s largely made up of finger food so if you’re after something a bit more substantial you can’t go wrong with a pulled steak and caramelised onion filling combo.
+While its grand tea house interior (the venue is built inside a former bank – though it shouldn’t do too much damage to your own account) is pleasantly airy, it’s the exclusive rooftop you’ll be heading to for a relaxing daytime feed while taking in the best view of the city’s Grade I listed Royal Liver Building.
+While it’s generally a daytime venue, there are “secret sessions” on evenings and weekends, revealed only on their website.